USIU-Hackathon/guide/hackathon.md

 #### Feedback

 Feedback? - collection of feedback from the attendees. (just before the judges announce the winning team)

+- On a scale of 1 to 10, how much did you enjoy the USIU hackathon?
+- Would you like to participate in another USIU hackathon in the future?
+- Is there anything you didn’t like about the USIU hackathon?
+- Is there anything you liked about the USIU hackathon?
+- What would you like to _improve_ about the USIU hackathon in the future?

+#### Metrics

+- How many teams had finished products?
+- Demographics of attendees? (age, country, gender)
+- Attendee satisfaction?
+Feedback forms

 #### Post-Event Follow Up